 Located above a market, a series of Dai Pai Dong line a corridor alongside tanks of weird and wonderful live seafood.
 Makeshift tables occupy the centre of the hall, Cantonese pop music is blaring from overhead speakers and groups of locals are out for a cheap and cheerful feast amongst friends.

 Head to Tung Po Seafood the most famous of them all and try some lotus leaf steamed clams, stir fried squid in black bean sauce, their signature squid ink noodle or if you’re game some deep fried intestines.
 Wash it down with Tsing Tao long necks poured into icy ceramic bowls.
 The laid back vibes is great for kids and you can request just about anything like fried rice, noodles and crispy chicken all served lightning fast.

-Although walk-ins are welcomed for larger groups bookings are essential as the place fills up quickly.
-If there is a language issue calling directly ask hotel staff to reserve a spot.
+Although walk-ins are welcomed, for larger groups bookings are essential, this place fills up quickly.
+If there is a language issue when calling directly, ask hotel staff to reserve a spot.

 Other Hong Kong cooked food centers

 - Bowrington Road Cooked Food Center, Wan Chai

 - Pei Ho Street Market and Cooked Food Center

 Address: Corner of Gough and Mei Lun Streets, Central Telephone:+852 2544-8368.
 Open Monday – Saturday 8:30am – 5:00pm